slicer69/SenseHAT/README.md

 joystick button is depressed and released.

+## Memory

+The Memory script (memory.py) implements a simple memory game using colours.
+The LED screen is divided into nine squares, with the eight squares around the outside each assigned a colour.

+The game selects a series of colours at random.
+Each round the player is shown a sequence of colours, in order.
+Once each colour has flashed, in sequence, the player uses the Sense HAT's joystick to select those same colours in the same order.

+When the player successfully picks the right sequence of colours, the game flashes a green light in the middle of the LED display.
+Then the player is shown a new, longer sequence of colours and the player needs to input the new sequence.

+During the first round the player needs to remember one colour.
+Then two colours in the second round, then three in the third, and so on.

+When the player guesses a colour incorrectly the game is over and Memory will display how many rounds the player completed on the LED screen.

 ## Nightlight

 The Nightlight (nightlight.py) program detects when there is little to no light